FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cpp_sdk/index.md

 # 8. CPP SDK

-Tag: "cpp-sdk "" blockchain application "
+tags: "cpp-sdk" "blockchain application"

 ----

-cpp-sdk is a C implemented by FISCO BCOS++SDK, which provides access interfaces for basic functions such as RPC, AMOP, and contract event subscription.。users can develop c by using it++version of the blockchain application。
+cpp-sdk is a C implemented by FISCO BCOS++SDK, which provides access interfaces for basic functions such as RPC, AMOP, and contract event subscription。users can develop c by using it++version of the blockchain application。

 - This project supports FISCO BCOS 3.0.0 and above

-Using CPP-For SDK application development, see [[github link]](https://github.com/FISCO-BCOS/bcos-cpp-sdk)
+For application development using CPP-SDK, please refer to [[github link]](https://github.com/FISCO-BCOS/bcos-cpp-sdk)